 RELIANCE Permanent Wood

-Permanent Wood Foundations are cost-effective compared to traditional poured concrete types or concrete block.
-As with all foundations, there are strengths and weakness in all below grade options.
+Permanent Wood Foundations are cost-effective compared to traditional poured concrete types or concrete blocks.
+As with all foundations, there are strengths and weaknesses in all below-grade options.
 One can purchase a home designed with such a foundation with confidence.

 RELIANCE Home Inspection will inspect the foundation for any potential problems that could decrease the life cycle of the foundation or create potential future complications.

 - Dampness.
 If dampness is present, its source should be identified.
 Dampness may be due to a rising water table, an inadequate drainage system, or inadequate damp-proofing.
 Water from an interior source, such as an air conditioner or a high-efficiency furnace, however, does not indicate a compromised Permanent Wood Foundation.

 - Exterior wood decay.
 Inspectors can check for exterior wood decay by probing the wall from the outside with a rod.
 It is usually adequate to probe once every 8 feet.
 If decayed wood is detected by probing, it is likely that decay exists elsewhere in the wall.